-The easiest way to start trading is Tickeron's Free Trade Signals with Odds of Success.
+The easiest way to start trading is Tickeron's Trader's Dashboard.
 Scroll down the free trade signal feed to review each tile separately.
 One tile is one signal.
 Signals are based on indicator alerts, price and volume actions, big market cap moves, insider trading information, patterns, trends, etc. This feed only shows trade signals with good odds of success.
 Signals are calculated overnight for all asset classes and setups.

 In trading, nobody relies on one signal.
 Users have to check all other available information as well.
 Tickeron aggregates such information in its daily buy/sell recommendations.
 You have three ways of accessing it.
 One is to upgrade to an intermediate membership.
 The second is to buy any other product and get an intermediate subscription for free.
 The third way is to buy an annual subscription for $39/year and stay with a beginner membership.
 If you have any questions you can always call our customer support, view webcasts, and videos, or sign up for 1-on-1 lessons.

 We believe a smart approach is to deploy Artificial Intelligence to backtest across as many different indicators as possible.
 We have developed a proprietary formula called the “Odds of Trading Success,”in which the AI backtests and analyzes a broader range of past outcomes, perhaps offering greater insight into the likelihood of an outcome happening again.

 In the hypothetical example below, the odds of success are determined by looking at four cases in which a stock behaved in a similar way.
 In three of four cases following the uptrend, the price continued to rise, meaning that the odds of success are 75%.
 Based on these odds, today’s prediction also features a likely uptrend in the future.